 Make a strategy for stock options.
 If you hold stock options, now is a good time to make a strategy for managing current and future income.
 Consider the timing of a nonqualified stock option exercise.
-Would it make sense to avoid accelerating income into the current tax year, or defer income to future years, in light of your estimated tax picture?
+In light of your estimated tax picture, would it make sense to avoid accelerating income into the current tax year or to defer income to future years?
 And don’t forget about the alternative minimum tax (AMT).
 If you’re considering exercising incentive stock options before year-end, have your tax advisor prepare an AMT projection to see if there’s any tax benefit to waiting until January of the following year.

-Plan for estimated taxes and RMDs.
-When considering your taxes for 2017, be sure to take any potentially large bonuses or a prosperous business year into account.
+Plan for estimated taxes and required minimum distributions (RMDs).
+When considering your taxes for 2018, be sure to take any potentially large bonuses or a prosperous business year into account.
 You may have to file estimated taxes or increase the upcoming January payment.
-If you’re turning 70½, you’ll need a strategy for taking required minimum distributions (RMDs) from your traditional IRA and 401(k) plans.
+If you’re turning 70½, you’ll need a strategy for taking RMDs from your traditional IRA and 401(k) plans.

 Adjust your withholding.
 If you think you may be subject to an estimated tax penalty, consider asking your employer (via Form W-4) to increase your withholding for the remainder of the year to cover the shortfall.
 The biggest advantage of this is that withholding is considered as having been paid evenly throughout the year instead of when the dollars are actually taken from your paycheck.
 You can also use this strategy to make up for low or missing quarterly estimated tax payments.